Cass Corridor: History

-Early Years
+Early years

 The Cass Corridor is named after Lewis Cass, who in 1816 bought a French ribbon farm in the place that would eventually develop into the Cass Corridor.
-As Detroit's population grew in the mid 1800s, upper middle class residents looked to expand into less populated, less developed areas.
+As Detroit's population grew in the mid-1800s, upper middle class residents looked to expand into less populated, less developed areas.
 Lewis Cass's daughter, Mary Cass Canfield, inherited the property (at the time called Cass Farm) and subdivided it in 1871, allowing wealthy Detroiters to build their homes there.

-As a result, early residents of this area were largely middle- and upper-class Anglo-Saxons, and houses built in this peaceful residential neighborhood favored Queen Anne style architecture or Italianite architecture.
+As a result, early residents of this area were largely middle- and upper-class Anglo-Saxons.
+Connected to downtown in the 1860s and 1870s by streetcars built by the Detroit City Railway Company, the area was a peaceful residential neighborhood.
+Houses were most often single-family and duplexes, and the architectural style favored Queen Anne style architecture or Italianite architecture.
 The neighborhood built a number of grand churches, so many that they often called the area "Piety Hill."
 Churches founded during this time included Westminster Presbyterian Church (built in 1876 on Woodward Avenue and Parsons Street) and the Cass Avenue United Methodist Church (dedicated in1883).

-Changes Due to the Automobile Industry (early-mid 1900s)
+Changes due to the automobile industry (early–mid 1900s)

-Over the early to mid 1900s, Cass Corridor's changed into a commercialized urban center with many auto-mobile related businesses as the automobile industry grew.
-Wealthier residents moved, and migrants from the South moved into the old subdivided mansions and apartment complexes that the wealthier residents had left behind as they moved away.
+Over the early to mid 1900s, the character of the neighborhood changed deeply due to the growth of the automobile industry.
+Cass Corridor's changed into a commercialized urban center with many auto-mobile related businesses as the automobile industry grew.
+Officials also destroyed many buildings to make room for parking lots and paved over the street cars system.

+Cars also allowed development further from downtown, and wealthier residents moved.
+Migrants from the South moved into the old subdivided mansions and apartment complexes that the wealthier residents had left behind as they moved away.
 This process continued through the Great Depression, as middle class residents left Cass Corridor.
 However, the city was racially segregated, so while Cass Corridor became more diverse in terms of class, the population remained largely white in the Cass Corridor, while Black migrants settled on the east side of Woodward.

 Cass Corridor also became a hub for entertainment and culture.
 For example, Detroit's Orchestra Hall, a symphony auditorium, was built in 1919; the Masonic Temple was dedicated in 1926; and Wayne State University (which now strongly characterizes the northern area of Cass Corridor) was established in 1923.
 Woodward Avenue had many entertainment businesses, such as the Orchestra Hall, Arcadia Ballroom (demolished in the 1970s), and the Roller Palace Rink.